department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/content-presentation.md

 - Button(s)

 ### Read-only cards
-Read-only cards often contain dynamic, time/date-centered information like appointment or claim/appeal status.
+Read-only cards often contain dynamic, time-sensitive information such as appointment details or claim status.
+They can also contain financial data like balances.
+Keep card copy short, crisp, and to-the-point: users should be able to glean the most important information at-a-glance, and have the option to view additional details by clicking a link or action link.
 Avoid using dynamic content within the middle of a sentence to future-proof the card for translation.
-Keep card copy short, crisp, and to-the-point: users should be able to glean the most important information at-a-glance, and have the option to view additional details by clicking a link or action link.

 Some examples of read-only cards include:

-Featured content (this is the only card type represented in Drupal) Promo
+Content (Featured content is the only card type represented in Drupal) Promo
 Appointment
 Facility locator

 ### Interactive cards
-Some cards are interactive and use form elements like input fields, checkboxes, and/or buttons.
 While interactive cards are visually similar to read-only cards, they serve very different purposes.
-Read-only cards are designed for quick scanning and navigating to more detailed information.
-Interactive cards
+Interactive cards contain form elements like input fields, checkboxes, and/or buttons, and are most often used for adding, editing, or deleting chunks of information.
+Some examples of interactive cards include:

+List and loop
+Selectable list item